D2-mods/The-Workshop-Kitpack/README.repo.md

 - Oedon Writhe (can be used at will)
   Area of Effect: The party
   Duration: 24 hours
-  Critical hits restore 1 memorized spell
+  Critical hits restore 1 memorized spell (up to 6th level)

 Weight: 0